-Nintendo Switch: Everything you need to know – latest news and rumours
+Nintendo Switch: Everything you need to know

-The Nintendo Switch will launch in March 2017.
-Here's everything we know about Nintendo's new console, including the Nintendo Switch release date, specs, features, games, price and more – all the latest news and rumours you need are right here.
+Nintendo Switch is coming in March 2017, with more juicy info to be revealed in the coming weeks.
+Trusted Reviews has compiled everything you need to know about Nintendo's new console, so read on to find out more.

-Nintendo Switch is the all new console from the legendary Japanese company, and it's everything the rumours claimed it would be.
-This device combines the best elements of handheld and home gaming into an experience that can be played anywhere in the world, so long as the battery holds out, that is.
+The Switch combines the best elements of handheld and home console experience that can be played anywhere, so long as the battery holds out, that is.

-More details on the new console will be revealed during an official presentation on January 13, 2017.
-As is usually the case with events like this, the whole affair will be available to watch online.
+Nintendo is planning to reveal more details on the console and its launch line-up during an official presentation on January 13, 2017.
+The whole affair will be available to watch online, and we'll be delivering all the news we can on the day.

+We'll be covering the event live as it happens, so bookmark this page for everything you need to know.

 Latest Nintendo Switch news and rumours